Policies and Deadlines

 University & College Policies & Procedures

-The last day to drop a class without a ‘W’ grade is Friday, February 16 by 11:59 p.m.
+The last day to drop a class without a ‘W’ grade will depend on your summer session:

-Note: Prorated refund may apply even when dropping by the drop deadline.
-Visit the Bursar’s Office website for more information or contact the Bursar’s Office at (415) 338-1281.
+Note: Prorated refund schedule may apply even when dropping by the drop deadline.
+For refund or financial impact questions, click here to review the Bursar’s Refund Guidelines or contact the Bursar’s Office at (415) 338-1281.

 In compliance with Academic Senate policy #S20-196, students have the right to initiate a course(s) withdrawal during one of the deadlines outlined below.
 A maximum of 18 units can be withdrawn, and a course can only be repeated once after receiving a failing grade.

-Per Academic Senate policy #S20-196, faculty are strongly encouraged to define course participation required during the drop period in the course syllabus and to instructor-drop all students who do not participate as required before the end of the faculty drop period, which is Thursday, February 15.
+Per Academic Senate policy #S20-196, faculty are strongly encouraged to define course participation required during the drop period in the course syllabus and to instructor-drop all students who do not participate as required before the end of the faculty drop periods below:

 Courses that are primarily or exclusively taught using an asynchronous online learning mode during the drop period are required to have at least one activity that captures participation due during the drop period.
 Students who do not complete these initial activities may be instructor-dropped for non-attendance.